Installation

 Installing Slips natively

-Slips is dependent on three major elements:
+Slips depends on three major elements:

 Instructions to download everything for Slips are below.